coredev-uk/reddit-background-changer/README.md

     "blacklist": ['7t0swm'], # Add the image id or if you use save-images you can use the file name of what you'd not like to see in the future
     "subreddits": ['EarthPorn', 'SkyPorn'], # Add your subreddit's here, its randomised each time its ran, so it'll be one from the list (it can just be one subreddit if you'd just like that)
     "diff-bg": False, # This just gives you a different background from reddit everytime it checks, i suggest not turning it on if you run the script very often as it will run out of images and default to the first one after.
-    "monitor-x": "", # This is your monitor x resolution (I.e 1920 for a 1920x1080 (1080p) display) - Leave this empty if you would like it to auto detect your primary display resolution.
+    "monitor-x": "", # This is your monitor x resolution of your highest resolution monitor (I.e 1920 for a 1920x1080 (1080p) display) - Leave this empty if you would like it to auto detect your primary display resolution. (and if you have a single monitor)
-    "monitor-y": "", # This is your monitor y resolution (I.e 1080 for a 1920x1080 (1080p) display) - Leave this empty if you would like it to auto detect your primary display resolution.
+    "monitor-y": "", # This is your monitor y resolution of your highest resolution monitor (I.e 1080 for a 1920x1080 (1080p) display) - Leave this empty if you would like it to auto detect your primary display resolution. (and if you have a single monitor)
     "night-backgrounds": {
         "toggle": False, # Here you can toggle night-backgrounds - If you leave links empty '[]' then it will attempt to use images found in the Custom-Backgrounds folder
         "links": ["https://acoolimage/img.jpg"], # Set background to an you found on the internet.